beNative/dduce/README.md

 ## TInspector ##

 A `TGridView` descendant that displays data in a vertical object inspector-like way.
-Just like its ancestor this is a virtual grid control..
+Just like its ancestor this is a virtual grid control so it does not own the data it displays.

 ## TXMLTree ##